 All companies seeking to become a B Corp must meet the B Corp legal requirement and update their Articles of Association to include mission-aligned legal language.

 Making the legal change prior to certification is required for all companies with 0-49 full time employees.
 For businesses with more than 50 employees, additional time is granted depending on the company’s legal structure – limited companies will have up to a year after certification to complete the legal change, and Limited Liability Partnerships (LLPs) will have 90 days.

 (See below for a 5 step guide)

-If you are a limited company, you will need to amend your Articles of Association to include the specific B Corp legal requirement wording.
+If you are a limited company, you will need to amend your Articles of Association to include the specific B Corp legal requirement wording, which should be adopted verbatim.
 This legally commits you to use business as a force for good, by:

 - Creating a material positive impact on society and the environment through your business and operations